Discovery of the neutron: Atomic number and Moseley's law

-Within a year it was noted that the equation for the relation, now called Moseley's law, could be explained in terms of the 1913 Bohr model, with reasonable extra assumptions about atomic structure in other elements.
+Within a year, it was noted that the equation for the relation, now called Moseley's law, could be explained in terms of the 1913 Bohr model with reasonable extra assumptions about atomic structure in other elements.
 Moseley's result, by Bohr's later account, not only established atomic number as a measurable experimental quantity, but gave it a physical meaning as the positive charge on the atomic nucleus.
 The elements could be ordered in the periodic system in order of atomic number, rather than atomic weight.
 The result tied together the organization of the periodic table, the Bohr model for the atom, and Rutherford's model for alpha scattering from nuclei.
 It was cited by Rutherford, Bohr, and others as a critical advance in understanding the nature of the atomic nucleus.

-Further research in atomic physics was interrupted by the outbreak of World War I. Moseley was killed in 1915 at the Battle of Gallipoli, while Rutherford's student James Chadwick was interned in Germany for the duration of the war, 1914–1918.
+Further research in atomic physics was interrupted by the onset of World War I. Moseley was killed in 1915 at the Battle of Gallipoli, while Rutherford's student James Chadwick was interned in Germany for the duration of the war, 1914–1918.
 In Berlin, Lise Meitner's and Otto Hahn's research work on determining the radioactive decay chains of radium and uranium by precise chemical separation was interrupted.
 Meitner spent much of the war working as a radiologist and medical X-ray technician near the Austrian front, while Hahn, a chemist, worked on research in poison gas warfare.

-Rutherford atom
+Rutherford's conjecture

-In 1920 Rutherford gave a Bakerian lecture at the Royal Society entitled the "Nuclear Constitution of Atoms", a summary of recent experiments on atomic nuclei and conclusions as to the structure of atomic nuclei.
+In 1920, Rutherford gave a Bakerian lecture at the Royal Society entitled the "Nuclear Constitution of Atoms", a summary of recent experiments on atomic nuclei and conclusions as to the structure of atomic nuclei.
 By 1920, the existence of electrons within the atomic nucleus was widely assumed.
-It was assumed the nucleus consisted of hydrogen nuclei in number equal to the atomic mass.
-But since each hydrogen nucleus had charge +1, the nucleus required a smaller number of "internal electrons" each of charge −1 to give the nucleus its correct total charge.
+It was assumed the nucleus consisted of hydrogen nuclei in number equal to the atomic mass number.
+But, since each hydrogen nucleus had charge +1 e, the nucleus required a smaller number of "internal electrons" each of charge −1 e to give the nucleus its correct total charge.
 The mass of protons is about 1800 times greater than that of electrons, so the mass of the electrons is incidental in this computation.
 Such a model was consistent with the scattering of alpha particles from heavy nuclei, as well as the charge and mass of the many isotopes that had been identified.
-There were other motivations for the proton–electron model.
-As noted by Rutherford at the time, "We have strong reason for believing that the nuclei of atoms contain electrons as well as positively charged bodies...", namely, it was known that beta radiation was electrons emitted from the nucleus.
+There were other motivations for the proton-electron model.
+As noted by Rutherford at the time, "We have strong reason for believing that the nuclei of atoms contain electrons as well as positively charged bodies ...", namely, it was known that beta radiation was electrons emitted from the nucleus.